abdo3a/PcGs_finder/README.md

 # PcGs-finder
-Polycomb-group proteins (PcGs) homologous finder
+A computational pipeline to identify Polycomb-group proteins (PcGs) homologous.

 A python script to apply pipeline employ jackhmmer protein search and eggNOG mapper to find a robust protein homologous within a big protein database.
 Finally, the selected protein screened for the domain architecture using hmmerscan.
 All results reported in a tab-delimited file.